TomerAntman/TomerAntman.github.io/PhotographyTips.md

 ___

 </br>
-This is only the smallest chuck of the tip of the iceberg.
+This is only the smallest chunck of the tip of the iceberg.
 If you want to know more, google and explore blogs and websites.
 Hope you enjoyed.</br></br>
 Tomer</br></br>